ssokolow/rust-cli-boilerplate/README.md

 1. Backtrace support will be disabled in `error-chain` unless explicitly built with the `backtrace` feature.
-(This began as a workaround to unbreak cross-compiling to musl-libc and ARM after backtrace-rs 0.1.6 broke it, but it also makes sense to opt out of it if I'm using `panic="abort"` to save space)
+(This began as a workaround to unbreak cross-compiling to musl-libc and ARM after backtrace-rs 0.1.6 broke it, but it also makes sense to opt out of it if you're using `panic="abort"` to save space)

 ### If built via `cargo build --release`:

 1. Unless otherwise noted, all optimizations listed above.
 2. Link-time optimization will be enabled (`lto = true`)
+3. The binary will be built with `opt-level = "z"` to further reduce file size.
-3. Optionally (uncomment a line in `Cargo.toml`) panic via `abort` rather than unwinding to allow backtrace code to be pruned away by dead code optimization.
+4. Optionally (uncomment a line in `Cargo.toml`) panic via `abort` rather than unwinding to allow backtrace code to be pruned away by dead code optimization.

 ### If built via `just build-release`:

 1. Unless otherwise noted, all optimizations listed above.
-2. The binary will be built with `opt-level = "z"` to further reduce file size.
-3. The binary will be statically linked against [musl-libc](http://www.musl-libc.org/) for maximum portability.
+2. The binary will be statically linked against [musl-libc](http://www.musl-libc.org/) for maximum portability.
-4. The binary will be stripped with `--strip-unneeded` and then with [`sstrip`](http://www.muppetlabs.com/~breadbox/software/elfkickers.html) (a more aggressive companion used in embedded development) to produce the smallest possible pre-compression size.
+3. The binary will be stripped with `--strip-unneeded` and then with [`sstrip`](http://www.muppetlabs.com/~breadbox/software/elfkickers.html) (a more aggressive companion used in embedded development) to produce the smallest possible pre-compression size.
-5. The binary will be compressed via
+4. The binary will be compressed via
    [`upx --ultra-brute`](https://upx.github.io/).
    In my experience, this makes a file about 1/3rd the size of the input.